Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 The most common danger tend to be cuts and scrapes from sharp rocks underneath the surface.
 More serious injuries and occasional drownings do happen, so take care when jumping into cenotes, and be sure to wear a life jacket if you aren’t a strong and confident swimmer.

-Featured Image by Roberto Nickson / Unsplash
+Featured Image: Roberto Nickson / Unsplash